GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 match_type
 ^^^^^^^^^^

-The match_type subexpression in daScript allows you to perform pattern matching based on the type of an expression.
+The match_type subexpression in Daslang allows you to perform pattern matching based on the type of an expression.
 It is used within the static_match statement to specify the type of expression that you want to match.

 The syntax for match_type is as follows::